ninio/eventy.js/README.md

 eventy.js
 =========

-Simple library for enhancing regular JS objects with event interface.
+Simple pub-sub library for enhancing regular JS objects with event interface.
 No jQuery and no DOM.
 To event enable the type you've just created simply use `eventy.eventEnable( YourObject );` Let's say you are implementing a car
 ```javascript